-Reexamining Our Past
+Reexamining Our Past Initiative

-State Parks’s Tribal Affairs Program will assist with the identification and redress of discriminatory names of concern to California Native American tribes.
-There also will be opportunities for the public to participate in and comment on the department's efforts.
-Working with community partners and universities is foundational to ensure that State Parks’ educational programs and exhibits support public educational standards and are grounded in contemporary research methodology.
+State Parks’ Tribal Affairs Program will assist with the identification and redress of discriminatory names of concern to California Native American tribes.
+There will be opportunities for the public to participate in and comment on the department's efforts.
+Working with community partners and universities is fundamental to ensure that State Parks’ educational programs and exhibits support public educational standards and are grounded in contemporary research methodology.

 Santa Cruz Mission State Historic Park released a statement acknowledging the impact of the mission on California Native American people and their commitment to creating a more welcoming and healing space.
-Learn more at www.parks.ca.gov/SantaCruzMission.